 On June 30, 2016, PROMESA was signed into law by the President of the United States.
 PROMESA establishes a seven-member federal financial oversight board ("Oversight Board") with authority to require that balanced budgets and fiscal plans be adopted and implemented by Puerto Rico.
 PROMESA provides a legal framework under which the debt of the Commonwealth and its related authorities and public corporations may be voluntarily restructured, and grants the Oversight Board the sole authority to file restructuring petitions in a federal court to restructure the debt of the Commonwealth and its related authorities and public corporations if voluntary negotiations fail, provided that any such restructuring must be in accordance with an Oversight Board approved fiscal plan that respects the liens and priorities provided under Puerto Rico law.
-PROMESA also appears to preempt at least portions of the Moratorium Act and to stay debt-related litigation, including the Assured's litigation regarding the Clawback Orders.
-On August 31, 2016, the President of the United States appointed the seven members of the Oversight Board.
+PROMESA also appears to preempt at least portions of the Moratorium Act and to stay debt-related litigation, including Assured's litigation regarding the Clawback Orders.